 Despite the discovery of the gene that causes HD, there are no therapies available to treat the disease, delay onset, or slow progression of a patient’s decline.

-uniQure is developing AMT-130, a gene therapy for Huntington’s disease (HD) that is intended to silence the huntingtin gene, with the goal of inhibiting the production of the mutant protein.
-We are very encouraged by the significant reductions in mutant huntingtin protein that we have seen in our preclinical studies.
-You can read more about uniQure’s gene therapy approach to Huntington’s disease in this brochure.
+AMT-130 is an investigative gene therapy for Huntington’s disease that is intended to silence the huntingtin gene, with the goal of inhibiting the production of the mutant protein.

 Read more about AMT-130 and why we believe it has the potential to alter the course of this disease.